 “In the Tetra Laval Food for Development team we work directly with Extension Officers, a team of locals who are focused on providing extension services and knowledge to the smallholder farming community.
 We provide the Extension Officers with technology and hands-on training and they then cascade this knowledge.
-In the KEMDAP project we work with a reference farm methodology, working closely with 11 reference farmers carefully selected because they are people who are open to change and have the potential to inspire those around them.
+In the KEMDAP project we work with a reference farm methodology, working closely with carefully selected farmers because they are people who are open to change and have the potential to inspire those around them.
 We implement best practices and improvements on the selected reference farms, and these farms are then used to inspire the surrounding farming communities through farm discussion groups and demonstration days,” explains Lynda McDonald, Project Manager, Dairy Development, Tetra Laval Food for Development.

 It was not an easy journey for the farmers who faced many challenges along the way.
 But strong support from the Extension Officers helped them solve issues such as lack of clean fresh water, poor record keeping and lack of proper management, resulting in increased production and profitability.